IRS Determination Letters

 Companies that adopt Volume submitter plans, a type of PD, are allowed to modify the standard “boilerplate” language that the IRS initially approved when the original document was submitted for review.
 For example, the plan could add a distribution option, or early retirement subsidy that was not one of the choices it could have selected in the original PD.
 If these "minor modifications" are made, then the company adopting the plan for its employees must submit to the IRS for approval (currently the IRS fee for a small plan is $325).

 An IDP must be reviewed by the IRS, in full, each time it is adopted.
 There is no pre-approval process.
 So it is more costly to draft and more costly to be reviewed.
 Most plans, except those for large companies or with unusual customized provisions, can be placed on PD's.
 In addition, certain kinds of plans are always treated as IDP's.
 These include cash balance pension plans and ESOP's.

 In Revenue Procedure 2012-6, the IRS has made a major adjustment to its approval process.
 For any PD, the IRS will not offer an approval option, unless it is a Volume Submitter Plan making a minor modification(s).
 The special approvals of testing methodologies and in many cases related businesses will no longer be available.
 These changes mark a major change in IRS policy probably driven by budget constraints in an effort to conserve resources.
-The full changes have a transition period and will take effect later in 2012.
+The full changes took effect in 2012.